krasimir/riew/README.md

 > Here we go https://purr.objects-us-east-1.dream.io/i/W6jh8.jpg
 ```

 Further more we can handle the request error inside the mutator and put something else in the `cat` state.
-Or we can hook to the same `KITTY_PLEASE` channel and do something else.

-### Pubsub
+### PubSub

-The [pubsub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern is widely used in JavaScript.
+The [PubSub](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern is widely used in JavaScript.
 There are tons of libraries that are using it and it's de-facto a standard these days.
-I (the author of this library) however think that this pattern doesn't play well with the [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) architecture.
+I (the author of this library) however think that this pattern doesn't play well with the [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) concepts.
 I've made couple of tests and tried implementing it with pure CSP patterns but it simply doesn't work as expected.
-That's because in the pubsub pattern we have a broadcasting system.
+That's because in the PubSub pattern we have a broadcasting system.
 A system in which the dispatcher of the message doesn't care what happens with the dispatched message.
 The act of message sending is not a blocking operation.
 In CSP is quite opposite.
 When we put something into the channel we are blocked until someone takes it.
-Also in pubsub we have one-to-many relation and all the subscribers receive the same message.
+Also in PubSub we have one-to-many relationship and all the subscribers receive the same message.
 While in CSP if we hook multiple takers to a channel they'll all receive different messages because once the message is consumed it disappears from the channel and the next taker will read the next message.
-CSP and pubsub are kind of similar concepts.
+CSP and PubSub are kind of similar concepts.
 They both follow the push model and could be used to write code in a reactive way.
 However, they act differently.

-Riew offers pubsub pattern capabilities.
+Riew offers PubSub pattern capabilities.
 They are however added next to the core CSP processes and the developer needs to make a clear separation between the two.
 Consider the following example:

 ```js
 sub(ch, value => {